hustf/BitmapMaps.jl/README.md

 Steps in the pipeline are :

+1) Define a specification object for the regional map, a `SheetMatrixBuilder`.
+Print Repl feedback for a preview of the bitmap's geographical extent and division into sheets (`define_builder`).
+If you call `smb = define_builder()` directly, you can check details,  or details for individual sheets (e.g. `smb[2, 2]`)

 0) Pre-process: Make an .svg file which links to each sheet.
-You can open this in a brownser.
+You can open this in a browser.
 At first, it will contain empty rectangles for each sheet.
 Later, thumbnails of each sheet are shown (`make_vector_graphics`).

-1) Define a specification object for the regional map, which has type `SheetMatrixBuilder`.
-Print Repl feedback for a preview of the bitmap's geographical extent and division into sheets (`define_builder`).
-If you call `smb = define_builder()` directly, you can check details,  or details for individual sheets (e.g. `smb[2, 2]`)
+Click on a thumbnail to navigate to that sheet.

+1) Define a `SheetMatrixBuilder` for the regional map (`define_builder`), and print a summary to the REPL.
+    Its properties are taken from `BitmapMaps.ini`, which can be overruled by keyword arguments.

+2) Make an .svg file which links to each sheet (`make_vector_graphics(smb)`).
+You can open this in a browser.
+At first, it will contain empty rectangles for each sheet, reload to update while the sheets are bein made.
+Click on a thumbnail to navigate to that sheet.

-The following steps are functions, called with a `SheetBuilder` argument at a time.
+The following steps are functions called with a `SheetBuilder` argument.
 A `SheetBuilder` is a subdivision of a `SheetMatrixBuilder`.

-2) Establish a folder (`establish_folder`).
+3) Establish a folder (`establish_folder`).

-3) Unzip elevation data (`unzip_tif`) from the project folder.
+4) Unzip elevation data (`unzip_tif`) from the project folder.

-4) Consolidate elevation data (`consolidate_elevation_data`), i.e. copy elevation data from input .tif files to a smaller .tif file in a sheet's folder.
+5) Consolidate elevation data (`consolidate_elevation_data`), i.e. copy elevation data from input .tif files to a smaller .tif file in a sheet's folder.

-5) Identify water surfaces (`water_overlay`).
+6) Identify water surfaces (`water_overlay`).

-6) Make topographic reliefs (`topo_relief`), that is, the colorful bitmap without other details.
+7) Make topographic reliefs (`topo_relief`), that is, the colorful bitmap without other details.

-7) Make elevation contours (`contour_lines_overlay`).
+8) Make elevation contours (`contour_lines_overlay`).

-8) Add UTM grid (`grid_overlay`).
+9) Add UTM grid (`grid_overlay`).
 Typically, the local UTM zone is overlain, while the map projection follows the countrywide UTM zone.

-9) Mark ridges and dieders (`ridge_overlay`).
+10) Mark ridges and dieders (`ridge_overlay`).

-10) Make a preliminary summit identification (`summits_on_sheet`), write to a preliminary text file and summit markers image.
+11) Make a preliminary summit identification (`summits_on_sheet`), write to a preliminary text file and summit markers image.
     Also add the sheet local elevation graph to the regional elevation graph.
 See description below.

-11) Make a composite bitmap from layers (`join_layers`), 'Composite.png'.
-This will be an external resource to step 14, which overlays text on top of the bitmap.
+12) Make a composite bitmap from layers (`join_layers`), 'Composite.png'.
+This will be an external resource to step 15, which overlays text on top of the bitmap.

-12) Make a composite bitmap (`make_thumbnail`), without grids and contours.
-This will be an external resource to `(name varies).svg', the mosaic of all sheets created in step 0.
+13) Make a smaller composite bitmap (`make_thumbnail`), without grids and contours.
+This will be an external resource to `(name varies).svg', the mosaic of all sheets created in step 2.

-13) (Run only after 1-12 is completed for all sheets):
+The following steps are run only after 1-13 is complete for all sheets:

-    Calculate summit prominence (`summits_regional_update`).
-Update the preliminary `Summits.csv' text files and the preliminary 'Markers.png'.
+14) Update files with summit prominence (`summits_regional_update`).
+From prominence, reduce the list of summits.
+Retrieve geographical names (indirectly, `Stadnamn.jl` makes the calls).
+Update the `Summits.csv' text files and the preliminary 'Markers.png'.
+Replace preliminary markers symbols.
 By default we use filled triangles for peaks with prominence > 100 m.

-    We have now narrowed down the number of summits to a realistic level.
-This is when we make calls to an online API (indirectly, 'Stadnamn.jl` makes the calls) to retrieve names for each summit.

-14) Call `make_vector_graphics`.
-Step 0 already did this for the regional map.
-We now call call it with indiviual sheets as argument.
-This creates `Composite.svg`.
-You can navigate to this file using the browser from the tiled mosaic of sheet thumbnails.
+15) Call `make_vector_graphics`.
+Step 2 already did this for the regional map.
+We now make `Composite.svg` files for individual sheets.
+You can navigate here using the browser from the regional map.

-15) Re-make the composite bitmap (`join_layers`) because `Markers.png` was updated with some fewer summit marks in step 15.
+16) Re-make the composite bitmap (`join_layers`) if `Markers.png` was updated in step 14.

 # Current state

+Version 0.3.1:
+Added detailed reporting for summit prominence checking.
+Added detailed feedback for water body identification at specific coordinates.
+Added utilties for touching up elevation files manually with the open-source Gimp editor.
+Added parameters for disabling online retrieval of geographical names, due to discovered throttling.
+Use version "0.9.4" of GeoArrays.
+Improve speed by using static arrays and dropping support of 'Missing' values in consolidated elevation files.

 Version 0.3.0:
 Rework water detection fundamentally.
 This approach detects most artifacts and colors those as water if close to